yesoer/p2p-sim/README.md

 * **chore**: Changes to the build process or auxiliary tools and libraries such as documentation generation

-**scope** means the part of the software, which usually will be best identified by the package name.
+- **scope** refers to the part of the software, which usually will be best identified by the package name.

-**subject** gives a short idea of what was done/what the intend of the commit is.
+- **subject** gives a short idea of what was done/what the intend of the commit is.

 As for the **commit body** there is no mandatory structure as of now.

+### Other Tips/Notes on Contributing

 **Issues and Pull Requests** for now will not have any set guidelines.

 As a rule of thumb for **merging** make sure to rebase before doing so.